python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6a_for_loops.md

     print("Here is a color that I know:") print(color)
     print()
+print("\nThe for-loop has ended.")
 ```
+Can you answer the questions, "What items are inside the for-loop, and where does the for-loop end?"?
+If not, try again after a few more examples.

 The line `for color in colors:` is the new part.
 It means "for each color in my list of colors, do the following actions."